davew-msft/CustomerAnalytics/README.md

 It's been proven (you can go find the links yourself) that if your business gets good at customer analytics it will definitely provide _lift_ to your business, in the form of higher profits and reduced costs.

+>But even more importantly, if you master the _Design Thinking_ and _Rapid Prototyping_ process that I use, and tailor it to YOUR business, these techniques will help you solve _ANY_ analytics problem.

 ### So what is it?